bootstrap-vue/bootstrap-vue/docs/components/form-input/README.md

 this field properly to submit the form.
 - `'valid'` is ideal for situations when you have per-field validation throughout a form and want to encourage a user through the rest of the fields.
-- `null` Displayes no validation state
+- `null` Displays no validation state

 To apply one of the contextual state icons on `<b-form-input>`, set the `state` prop to `'invalid'`, `'valid'`, or `null`.